 Mashed Cauliflower is a great alternative to potatoes, especially if you want to reduce your carbohydrates.
-This recipe for mashed cauliflower is creamy and delicious.
-This dish is delicious served along side a low carb pork tenderloin or a juicy roasted chicken breast!
+This creamy dish is made with cauliflower, cream cheese and sour cream mashed together with herbs!

 Cauliflower is a remarkably tasty vegetable, and cooking it unlocks its slightly meaty flavor.
 It’s very nutritious too.
 It has only 25 calories per cup, compared to mashed potatoes, which contain more than 200 calories!
 Meanwhile, it provides lots of the vital fiber and micronutrients that you need every day.

 It’s no wonder so many people in the ketogenic diet community opt for low carb mashed cauliflower instead of potatoes.
 Try making mashed cauliflower keto by upping the fat content with more butter, sour cream and cream cheese.
 You could also use mashed cauliflower to top a meaty shepherd’s pie.